fun things to do with kids in yellowstone national park

 Roger Anderson, Carol Shively Anderson

-This is our favorite guidebook for day hikes in Yellowstone.
-Each hike has the level of difficulty distance, trail directions, and detailed notes about plants and animals, geology, and observations by early explorers.
+Use this guidebook to plan your day hikes in Yellowstone.
+Each hike has the level of difficulty distance, trail directions, and notes about plants and animals, geology, and observations by early explorers.
 (Guidebook)

 A Ranger's Guide to Yellowstone Day Hikes